fchastanet/obsidian-metaflow/AUTO_UPDATE_COMMAND.md

-# Auto Update Metadata Fields Command
+# MetaFlow Auto Update Command

+The MetaFlow plugin provides a comprehensive "Update metadata properties" command that automates your entire metadata workflow.

 ## Overview

-The "Auto Update metadata fields" command is a comprehensive solution for automatically managing metadata in Obsidian notes.
-It integrates with MetadataMenu and optionally with Templater to provide intelligent field insertion and default value generation.
+The auto-update command intelligently processes your notes to:

+- Determine the appropriate fileClass based on folder location or existing metadata
+- Insert missing metadata fields from MetadataMenu definitions
+- Execute custom JavaScript scripts to populate default values
+- Sort frontmatter properties according to your preferences

 ## Features